 TCP (Transmission Control Protocol) is a standard network and internet communication protocol, and there’s also UDP (User Datagram Protocol), a more app-oriented and faster protocol.

 A lot of users who were using the latter have had issues with Comcast router blocking VPN.
 Therefore, even though it’s seemingly slower, TCP should be your communication protocol.
 You can configure it in the router settings.

 Besides that, we recommend changing two variable options in the VPN itself.
 Firstly, we recommend changing your encryption protocol to OpenVPN or L2TP/IPsec instead of PPTP.
 That should be an easy task to perform, as most VPN solutions offer a variety of alternative encryption protocols.

-Have in mind that the encryption level is reversely proportional to speeds.
-Basically: the better the encryption, slower the bandwidth.
+Keep in mind that the encryption level is reversely proportional to speeds—basically, the better the encryption, the slower the bandwidth.

-Namely, even though we’re addressing the Comcast/VPN issue, there’s still the chance that your current server is overcrowded or unstable.
+Namely, even though we’re addressing the Comcast blocking VPN issue, there’s still the chance that your current server is overcrowded or unstable.

 That’s a wrap-up.
 In case you have any questions or suggestions on how to resolve the issues with VPN on Comcast, feel free to tell us in the comments section below.
-We look forward to hearing from you.